dashbird/site/content/knowledge-base/architectural-patterns/asynchronous-messaging.md

 Another benefit is being able to replace of modify one service without having to touch others.
 Consider the system was only sending a confirmation e-mail to the customer.
 Now, sending an SMS message becomes a requirement.
 In the tightly coupled architecture, it would be harded to introduce any changes independently.
 With an asynchronous messaging architecture, we only need to add one message consumer.

+Lastly, ensuring scalability and reliability of a decoupled architecture is much easier.
+Consider Service A publishes a message for Service B to get a task done.
+In case Service B relies on a database, for instance, that poses scalability difficulties, Service A can still scale up without a problem.
+Messages may start to pile up for some time, but Service B will eventually catch up.

+Even if this situation is undesirable (a list of messages piling up and taking more time to process than usual), it is better than having Service B crashing due to a peak demand coming from tight coupling with Service A.

 # Message handling options

 Below is a brief introduction to the main options for handling asynchronous messages in a distributed serverless environment.
 We plan to cover each of them and their respective AWS services with a dedicated page in this Knowledge Base.